Court System: Who Will Hear My Case?

 This post was a part of a multi-post blog series on comparison of LLC statutes.
-You can find the other posts by searching our blog.
-In our next post, we will discuss availability of series LLC in these states.
+You can find the other posts by searching our blogs.
+In our next post, we will discuss other things you may want to consider in these states.

 This posting is intended to be a planning tool to familiarize readers with some of the high-level issues discussed herein.
 This is not meant to be a comprehensive discussion and additional details should be discussed with your transaction planners including attorneys, accountants, consultants, bankers and other business planners who can provide advice for your circumstances.
 This article should not be treated as legal advice to any person or entity.

 Steps have been taken to verify the contents of this article prior to publication.
 However, readers should not, and may not, rely on this article.
 Please consult with counsel to verify all contents and do not rely solely on this article in planning your legal transactions.

 About the Author

 Shawn McBride – R. Shawn McBride is the Managing Member of The R. Shawn McBride Law Office, P.L.L.C. which helps clients in legal issues related to starting companies, joint ventures, raising capital from and negotiating with investors and outside General Counsel functions.
 Shawn can be contacted at: 407-517-0064; [email protected], or www.mcbrideattorneys.com.